Disability pensions and work ability

 Supporting work ability and continuing at work

 Supporting continued working through vocational rehabilitation has increased in recent decades.
-During a period of a daily sickness allowance or a fixed-term disability pension (also called a cash rehabilitation allowance), efforts are made to facilitate a return to work through treatment or rehabilitation, even when the disability is prolonged.
+During a period of a daily sickness allowance or a temporary disability pension (also called a cash rehabilitation allowance), efforts are made to facilitate a return to work through treatment or rehabilitation, even when the disability is prolonged.
+Partial disability pensions allow persons to continue working part-time despite difficulties with their ability to work.

-A person with a reduced work ability is entitled to vocational rehabilitation financed by an earnings-related pension provider if it is established that the person is likely to retire on a disability pension soon.
+A person with a reduced work ability is entitled to vocational rehabilitation funded by the earnings-related pension provider, provided it is determined that they are at significant risk of having to retire on a disability pension within the next few years.

-Vocational rehabilitation arranged by earnings-related pension providers is clearly more frequent among women than men.
-The gender gap is particularly wide in rehabilitation received due to mental disorders.
-Receiving vocational rehabilitation is more common in larger companies.
-This may be explained by the fact that larger employers can more easily offer part-time work or other work arrangements than smaller employers.
+The most common forms of vocational rehabilitation provided by pension providers are work trials either with one’s current employer or another, as well as retraining for a different occupation.
+Vocational rehabilitation organised by earnings-related pension providers is notably more frequent among women than men.
+The gender gap is particularly pronounced in rehabilitation initiated due to mental disorders.
+This type of rehabilitation is also more prevalent in larger organisations, which may be explained by their greater capacity to offer part-time work and other flexible arrangements compared to smaller employers.

-Studies have not provided clear evidence of vocational rehabilitation significantly improving work ability or preventing retirement on a disability pension, at least not in the long term.
+Studies have not provided clear evidence of vocational rehabilitation significantly improving the ability to work or preventing retirement on a disability pension, at least not in the long term.
 As rehabilitation practices have been in transition in recent years, there is no research data available on the current situation regarding the impact of vocational rehabilitation.

 Publications: